justinm329/First_Smart_Contract/README.md

 This will allow the Human Resource department to pay employees quickly and efficiently.

 ### Level Two
-* TieredProfitSplitter - that will distribute different percentage of incomeing Ether to employees at different tieers/levels.
+* TieredProfitSplitter - This contract will distribute different percentage of incomeing Ether to employees at different tieers/levels.
 For Example the CEO gets paid 60%, CTO 25% and Bob get 15%.

 ### Level Three
-* DeferredEquityPlan - that models traditional company stock plans.
-This contract will automatically manage 1000 shares with an annual distribution of 250 over 4 years for s single employee.
+* DeferredEquityPlan - This contract models traditional company deferred equity plan.
+This contract will automatically manage 1000 shares with an annual distribution of 250 over 4 years for a single employee.
+If an employee only stays with the company for 2 years they will earn 500 shares, and the other 500 will go back to the company.
+If they leave after 5 years they will have the full 1000.

 ## Technology Used